 Beginning in October 1999, following a significant decline in the Company's stock price, the Company began to explore various strategic alternatives.
-The exploration ultimately led to a proposed buyout transaction by an Investcorp affiliate with the participation of the Company's senior management.
-This transaction first took the form of a \$12.00 per share tender offer launched in June 2002, which failed to close because of insufficient shareholder response, and then a proposed \$13.50 per share merger to be voted upon by shareholders, which was withdrawn in October 2002.
+This exploration ultimately led to a proposed buyout transaction by an affiliate of Investcorp S.A. with the participation of the Company's senior management.
+This transaction first took the form of a \$12.00 per share tender offer launched in June 2002, which failed to close because of insufficient shareholder support, and then took the form of a proposed \$13.50 per share merger.
+This merger was subject to financing, failed to gain financing and was withdrawn in October 2002 as a result of "continuing adverse conditions in the debt financing market."
 We characterize this process as flawed, conflicted and failed--

-- o flawed, because, as we describe below, the special committee that should have taken an active role in conducting the process only reacted to transactions that were pre-screened by senior management; - o conflicted, because, as we describe below, senior management was apparently only prepared to consider transactions in which it would have an interest, regardless of what may have been best for shareholders; and - o failed, because, despite the time, energy and substantial expense--\$1.3 million in 2002 alone--that the Company and its management apparently devoted to this process, it failed to result in an acquisition transaction or to otherwise bring value to shareholders.
+- o flawed, because, as we describe below, the special committee of the board that should have taken an active role in conducting the process instead only considered the two transactions in which members of senior management, who were directors, had an interest and did not, as far as we can tell from the Company's disclosure, consider expressions of interest that were made by other parties; - o conflicted, because, as we describe below, these members of senior management, who were also directors, were apparently only prepared to consider transactions in which they would have an interest, regardless of what may have been best for shareholders; and - failed, because, despite the time, energy and substantial expense--\$1.3 million in 2002 alone--that the Company and its management devoted to this process, it failed to result in an acquisition transaction or to otherwise bring value to shareholders.